hpc-carpentry/tuning_lammps/_episodes/04-lammps-bottlenecks.md

 > 2. Using a simple pen and paper, make a plot of speedup factor on the y-axis and number of
 >    processors on the x-axis.
 >
-> 3. What are your observations about this plot.
+> 3. What are your observations about this plot?
 Which fields show a good speedup factor?
->    Discuss what could be a good approach in fixing this?
+>    Discuss what could be a good approach in fixing this.
 >
 > > ## Solution
 > > You should have noticed that `Pair` shows almost perfect linear scaling, whereas `Comm` shows